-We hope this holiday season finds you surrounded by a comfortable safe 'bubble' of family and friends, healthy productive animals, barns with enough hay, warm houses with good food, happiness, love and happiness!
+We hope this holiday season finds you surrounded by a comfortable safe 'bubble' of family and friends, delicious food, healthy productive animals, barns with enough hay, warm houses, love, kindness, good health and happiness!
+Thank you for being here with us.

 We hope that this has been a good and productive year for you because the success of your farm is important to us.
 Please always feel free to stop by, give us a call (315-531-1038), or drop us an email (mh@lakevieworganicgrain.com), visit our Facebook page or website.
 We always love to hear from you.
 Please let us know how we can better serve your needs!